rohitsaw/My-Note-App/README.md

 # Web Programming With Python and Javascript

+# Deployed this app to http://note-app-by-rohit.herokuapp.com/
+Note :- it take time to load url because its use free service on heroku.

 My-Note_App is single page app of taking notes.

 This one is one of my first project on djnago